gardener/documentation/website/documentation/guides/monitoring_and_troubleshooting/debug-a-pod/_index.md

   2m		54s		10	kubelet, ip-10-250-17-112.eu-west-1.compute.internal							Warning		FailedSync		Error syncing pod
   2m		54s		6	kubelet, ip-10-250-17-112.eu-west-1.compute.internal	spec.containers{termination-demo-container}	Normal		BackOff			Back-off pulling image "debiann"
   ```
-The error message with `Reason: Failed` tells that there is an error during pulling the image.
+The error message with `Reason: Failed` tells you that there is an error during pulling the image.
 A closer look at the
 image name indicates a misspelling.

 ## The App Runs in an Error State Caused e.g. by Missing Environmental Variables (ConfigMaps) or Secrets

 This example illustrates the behavior in the case when the app expects environment variables but the corresponding Kubernetes artifacts are missing.

-First, cleanup  with:
+First, perform a cleanup with:

 ```yaml
 kubectl delete deployment termination-demo